olu-rgb/production-ready-ml-pipeline/README.md

 ├── config.yaml                 # custom setup for pipeline configuration and specifications ├── main.py                     # point of entry to pipeline
-├── README.md                   # project overview, set up, and run instructions ├── cloud_implementation.md     # how to improve pipeline into a cloud implementation ├── src/                        # source code dir
+├── README.md                   # project overview, set up, and run instructions ├── src/                        # source code dir
 ├── ├── eda.py                  # contains plotting logic for initial EDA and final model evaluation │   ├── processor.py            # handles quality checks, missing data, snps recoding, and so on